TheNewStellW/vmware-operations-guide/content/Metrics/Chapter 2 - CPU Metrics/2.2.3-esxi-host/_index.md

 ## Usage

 vCenter adds this counter, meaning it does not exist at ESXi level.
 If you see in esxtop, you will find Used (%) and Utilization (%) but not Usage.
 Usage basically maps to Used, but showing in MHz.
-This is great as using millisecond is hard to account for “how fast you run” and “how efficient you run”.
+This is great as using millisecond is hard to account for "how fast you run" and "how efficient you run".
 With MHz, we can plot the value across time.

 Let's see if Used (ms) = Usage (MHz).